-A description of each of these processes follows.
-Attitudes, which are an important element of each process, are also examined, and are treated as indicators along the pathway of student achievement.
+Each of these processes is described on the following page.
+Attitudes, an important element of each process, are also examined, and are treated as indicators along the pathway of student achievement.
 Hence, attitudes are to be modelled by teachers and students, but are not formally assessed in the same manner as other specific learning outcomes.